artberri/express-http-context2/README.md

 ### middleware

-Express.js middleware that is responsible for initializing the independent context for each request.
+It is an Express.js middleware that is responsible for initializing the independent context for each request.
 The `get` and `set` calls will operate on a set of keys/values unique to those contexts.

 #### Example